 - Ceramic material does not retain any taste or odor from the previous brew.
 That’s why coffee prepared with Ceramic Presses gives the most pleasurable experience.
 I have tried Le Creuset French Press, and I was surprised by the pleasant and smooth taste of the coffee.
 Ceramics do not react with any food acids or alkalis and hence remain best for a lifetime.

-- Moreover, the Ceramic material is completely eco-friendly and is a green alternative to other materials.
+- The Ceramic material is completely eco-friendly and is a green alternative to other materials.
 There is not even a trace of heavy metals present in ceramics; this makes the ceramic French press the healthiest and most environmentally friendly choice.

 Cons of Ceramic French Press

-Although there are many advantages of Ceramic French Presses, they can indeed make a most pleasurable cup of coffee.
+Ceramic French Presses look very adorable and they can indeed make a most pleasurable cup of coffee.
 There are also some cons:

-- The main disadvantage is they are more costly than glass and Metal French Presses.
-You have to spend 60 dollars or more if you want to buy a good Ceramic French Press.
+- One significant drawback of ceramic French presses is their higher cost compared to glass and metal options.
+You’ll have to spend $80 or more to buy a quality ceramic model.
 They are also very heavy, so they are certainly not suitable for traveling purposes.

-- Although Ceramic material is more reliable and stronger than glass French Press, it will certainly break if you drop it from the height of your kitchen counter.
+- Although Ceramic material is more reliable and stronger than glass French Press, it will definitely break if you drop it from the height of your kitchen counter.
+Even a small crack in Ceramic French Press will make it virtually unusable.

 - Ceramic material retains heat for less time than insulated metal French Presses but certainly longer than a glass French Press.